 Federal Student Loans

-Direct Loans for Students Offer:
+Direct Loans for Students

-- Lowest interest rates
+- Fixed interest rates set annually

 - The student assumes the debt

-- Unsubsidized and subsidized options
+- Subsidized and unsubsidized options

-All students who complete a FAFSA will be considered for a Direct Unsubsidized Loan.
-There is no credit check, and students can borrow up to $5,500 for the first year, $6,500 for the second year, and $7,500 for subsequent years with a max of $31,000 for a bachelor’s degree.
-For students who demonstrate financial need, they may be considered for a Direct Subsidized Loan.
-In this type of loan, the U.S. Department of Education covers (i.e., subsidizes) the interest for this loan while the student will not be charged interest while they are enrolled in school or during the six-month grace period once they graduate or leave the school.
+Students who demonstrate financial need may qualify for a Direct Subsidized Loan.
+In this type of loan, the U.S. Department of Education covers (i.e., subsidizes) the interest for this loan.
+The student will not be charged interest while they are enrolled in school at least half-time or during the six-month grace period once they graduate or leave the school.

 While students are allowed to defer repayment of their federal student loans, the interest will accrue on unsubsidized loans, which means it's "costing" them to use this loan.
 Differently, a student in school can defer their subsidized loan and not accrue interest.
 Students can always choose to pay the interest that accrues even when they are not required to make a payment, and doing so will likely decrease the amount of money they repay over the life of the loan.

-A Direct PLUS for Parents Loan:
+A Direct PLUS Loans for Parents

 - Has an option to defer but are unsubsidized and begin accruing interest immediately

 To begin the process for any federal student loan option, you must first complete the Free Application for Federal Student Aid (FAFSA®) form.
+This is also the key to qualifying for grants and other financial aid.

 Private Student Loans

-Private student loans are loans made by a lender such as a bank, credit union, or other financial institution.
 Private student loans may be a good option for students who have exhausted their direct federal student loans and need additional funding to cover the cost of education.
-They’re often a better alternative to the federal Direct PLUS for Parents Loan.

 Private student loans offer: